Scientists Find The Biggest Soft-Shelled Egg Ever, Nicknamed 'The Thing'

 That's because they'd just made their own ancient soft-shell egg discoveries.
 "It is always the best sort of confirmation that you can get as a scientist, if an independent laboratory comes up with a similar finding," says Wiemann.

-In the same issue of the journal Nature, Wiemann and her coworkers describe eggs from two very different non-avian dinosaurs: Protoceratops, a small plant-eater, and Mussaurus, a long-necked herbivore.
+In the same issue of Nature, Wiemann and her co-workers describe eggs from two very different non-avian dinosaurs: Protoceratops, a small plant-eater, and Mussaurus, a long-necked herbivore.

-Their geochemical analysis of the fossils' makeup revealed that the young dinosaurs had been surrounded by shells that were leathery and soft, like a turtle's eggs.
+Their geochemical analysis of the fossils' makeups revealed that the young dinosaurs had been surrounded by shells that were leathery and soft, like a turtle's eggs.

 This is the first convincing evidence that dinosaurs had soft eggshells, says Wiemann.

-All this evidence is dramatically changing the fossilized egg world.
-Previously, researchers thought that dinosaurs had hard, heavily-calcified eggshells, in part because that's what modern crocodilians and birds have.
+All this evidence is dramatically changing the fossilized-egg world.
+Previously, researchers thought that dinosaurs had hard, heavily calcified eggshells, in part because that's what modern crocodilians and birds have.
 What's more, previously discovered dinosaur eggs were hard-shelled.

-But those dinosaur eggs mostly represented three groups—theropod dinosaurs (includes Tyrannosaurs and Velociraptors), advanced hadrosaurs, and advanced sauropods, notes Mark Norell of the American Museum of Natural History, the lead author of this study.
+But those dinosaur eggs mostly represented three groups — theropod dinosaurs (which include tyrannosaurs and velociraptors), advanced hadrosaurs and advanced sauropods — notes Mark Norell of the American Museum of Natural History, the lead author of this study.

 Other common dinosaurs didn't seem to have left preserved eggs at all.
 "It was just kind of assumed that, well, you know, the fossil record isn't that great.
 And we just haven't found them yet," says Norell.